- Transfer Money

 The cliché “The cheque is in the mail” has never inspired confidence.
-In local B2B transactions cheques are the equivalent to adding an additional shell to snail mail.
+In local B2B transactions, cheques are the equivalent of adding a shell to snail mail.
 But paper cheques still have a role in the digital age.

-A report from Capgemini and BNP Paribas provided some not-surprising statistics on the declining role of cheques worldwide.
+A report from Capgemini¹ and BNP Paribas² provided some not-surprising statistics on the declining role of cheques worldwide.
 Electronic payment technology has driven down cheque payment volume globally by over 13 percent as recently as 2015.
 That followed a previous decline of nearly 11 percent in 2014 with a consistent downward trend during the past 16 years.

 Supplanting paper cheques were debit cards and credit transfers, the leading digital transactional instruments.
 Again, between 2014 and 2015 global non-cash transactions reached $433.1 billion.

-In the US a report published by the Association of Financial Professionals (AFP) from its Electronic Payments Survey showed a one-percent increase in the use of B2B payments.
-Surveyors noted that US corporations are leaning towards supporting the worldwide trend in electronic B2B payments as bank payment technology provide faster and more efficient clearing services.
+In the US a report published by the Association of Financial Professionals (AFP)³ from its Electronic Payments Survey showed a one-percent increase in the use of B2B payments.
+Surveyors noted that US corporations are leaning towards supporting the worldwide trend in electronic B2B payments as bank payment technology provides faster and more efficient clearing services.

-The AFP Payments Fraud Survey found that despite reluctance among certain businesses to go paperless, cheques are the most common vectors for payment fraud in the US.
-About 75 percent of the companies victimized by payments fraud fell victim to fraudulently altered cheques.
+The AFP Payments Fraud Survey found that despite the reluctance among certain businesses to go paperless, cheques are the most common vectors for payment fraud in the US.
+About 75 percent of the companies victimized by payment fraud fell victim to fraudulently altered cheques.

 Put away your chequebook.
 While mobile check imaging shows promise for small business owners in effecting more rapid local currency transactions, overseas payments and collections come with their own set of challenges.
 The overseas payment process entails verification, FX conversion, as well as compliance and security assurances.
 And you can’t do that through the mail with a paper cheque.

-You don’t want to deal with foreign cheque conversions and payments headaches.
-Likewise, your overseas suppliers don’t want the hassle converting your dollar payments to their local currency.
+You don’t want to deal with foreign cheque conversions and payment headaches.
+Likewise, your overseas suppliers don’t want the hassle of converting your dollar payments to their local currency.
 Then there is the expense and hassle of entrusting your payments to the mail system at home and abroad.

 If your business has overseas clients or customers and a large number of overseas payments, an unexpected change in the FX rate in a high-dollar deal could soak up your profit.
 You have neither the time nor expertise to shop around or set up multiple bank accounts overseas.

-A digital payment platform—MTFX Foreign Exchange & Global Payments, for example —has all those agreements in place across multiple countries and the accompanying overseas account numbers where your customers reside.
+A digital payment platform—MTFX Foreign Exchange & Global Payments, for example — have all those agreements in place across multiple countries and the accompanying overseas account numbers where your customers reside.